The Difference Between Open Peril Coverage and Named Peril Coverage

 Pros

 Increased, comprehensive coverage.
 In an open peril insurance policy, a number of potential damages are covered.
-This takes some of the work off of the property owner's plate, because they don't have to manage multiple named peril insurance policies, and they can feel confident knowing that their property is insured in the event of the most common damages.
+This takes some of the work off of the property owner's plate because they don't have to manage multiple named peril insurance policies.
+They can feel confident knowing that their property is insured in the event of the most common damages.

 The property owner carries minimal risk.
 Because open peril insurance offers comprehensive coverage, the property owner carries minimal risk.
 In most cases, property damage will be covered by the insurance policy, which means the property owner doesn't need to have an excessively large reserve of funds for potential repairs.